zkchong/ds-docker/README.md

 Do the followings:
 1. Get the aws credentials from admin and fill into `./ds_user_home/dot_passwd-s3fs`.
 2. Rename the `./ds_user_home/dot_passwd-s3fs` to `./ds_user_home/.passwd-s3fs`.
+3. Copy your aws credential from `~/.aws` to here `./`.
+If no, run `aws config` at your local.
+Check https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html for more info.

 ## Step 3.
 Build Docker
 To build the docker, run the following code at mwc-production folder: